 RMP Reserves are highly trained people who work closely with their Regular Army counterparts on exercise and during operations.
 The RMP Reserve are trained to undertake a variety of challenging roles providing military police support to the Army.

-For all general Police enquiries and matters relating to crime please contact the Service Police Crime Bureau (SPCB) Operations Room (24 Hour).
+For all general policing enquiries and matters relating to crime please contact the Service Police Crime Bureau (SPCB) Operations Room (24 Hour).

-For information on joining the Royal Military Police and Royal Military Police Reserves please contact our Recruiting Team.
+For information on joining the Royal Military Police as a Soldier please contact us on:

 RMP Recruitment - Officer